 - You receive stunning wedding photographs no matter what.

 Multiple events occur simultaneously at weddings and they are all worth capturing as part of the entire story of your big day.
 More often than not a single shooter cannot achieve this.
 Bride and Groom coverage in the morning is a good example, where the wedding story is taking place in two very different locations.
 Two photographers mean that detail, people, event and scenic images are all possible at simultaneous times throughout the day.

 With two wedding photographers group photographs take less time, are easier to organise and allow guests to be more natural.
-Whilst one of us is working to guests expectations and engaging groups the other can capture them in a less ‘Victorian’ pose.
+Whilst one photographer is working to guests expectations and engaging groups the other can capture them in a less “Victorian” pose.

-Murray and I don’t work as ‘photographer and assistant’ or as ‘photographer and second shooter’ we are a team of two full time professional wedding photographers, working synchronously together.
+We don’t work as “photographer and assistant” or “photographer and second shooter”, we are a team of two full time professional wedding photographers, working synchronously together.
 We often bounce ideas off each other, keeping our creative juices flowing.
-If one of us needs a five minute rest the other will still be shooting away.
+If one photographer needs a five minute rest the other will still be shooting away.
 This means that the quality of our work is maintained at a consistently high level throughout the day and that we can work longer than a single shooter without tiring, thus no time limits.
-For more information about Murray and I please see our About Wedding Photographers Page
+Read more about Tom & Murray, one thousand words photographers.

 Two photographers also provide an exceptional insurance policy, not only do we have back up equipment but back up photographers.
 It hasn’t happened yet but should something unfortunate render us unable to work at a wedding you will still have a photographer in attendance taking images.
 If a solo shooter breaks a leg or a backup camera your coverage ends there.